echedey-ls/echedey-ls.github.io/blog/posts/my-setup.rst

 After many years trying different IDEs and languages (C/Cpp, VHDL, Matlab/Octave, PowerShell, Makefiles, LaTeX, G-Code, AWL, Go), most of them for university, I can safely state that I hate all and each one of the proprietary development environments I've tried.
 I'm looking at you, MPLAB X IDE, STMCube, Vivado, Siemens Step 7 and TIA Portal, and Matlab.
 Visual Studio is fine enough to tolerate it, but I still prefer Visual Studio Code.

 I've been using it since 2018 or so, and the amount of extensions it has is just amazing.
-I've used it for (almost?) all of the mentioned languages and environments, and my go-to is install the propietary IDE only to configure and generate project files, sometimes even build it.
+I've used it for (almost?) all of the mentioned languages and environments, and my go-to is install the proprietary IDE only to configure and generate project files, sometimes even build it.
 Writing the code and formatting is always done in VS Code.

 I don't want to be the VS Code fanboy, it still has some drawbacks I dislike, like that it's not fully open-source (Codium is the open-source build of it, thou it won't let you use some Microsoft extensions) and it's a bit slow.
 But it's the best I've found so far.